solana-labs/solana/book/src/proposals/tower-lockout-slashing.md

 5 from vote B is applied to vote A.  If the result doesn't match vote B, then a lockout has been violated.

+Bank can ignore proofs of slashing that are older than 2 epochs.

 ##  Accidental Slashing